RealMithrandir/Code-Examples/README.md

 ```
 Does anyone want to go to boston today?
 We can go down to the harbor and follow the parade.
 ```
-The application updates as new keywords are detected and visualizes how predicted likes, likers, and recommend words change as you try our posts.
+The application updates as new keywords are detected and visualizes how predicted likes, likers, and recommend words change as you try out posts.

 For a sample of the code I developed, look at *getFriends.py*